CrimeIsDown/trunk-transcribe/README.md

 ## Getting Started

-Prerequsites: You should have Docker and Docker Compose installed, as well as the appropriate CUDA drivers if using a GPU for OpenAI Whisper.
+*Prerequsites:*

+- Docker and Docker Compose should be installed
+- If using a GPU for OpenAI Whisper, also install the appropriate CUDA drivers (CUDA 11.7 currently supported)
+- For Windows users running the worker: install [ffmpeg](https://www.gyan.dev/ffmpeg/builds/) and [sox](https://sourceforge.net/projects/sox/).
+Make sure these are added to your Windows PATH so they can be called directly from Python.

+*Setup process:*

 1. Clone repo
 1. Copy `.env.example` to `.env` and set values